mperez-cdf/skbuild_test/myReadMe.md

 ### Make

-- `make clean`: remove some development artefacts
+- `make -B clean`: remove some development artefacts
-- `make requirements`: create a requirements.txt file
+- `make -B requirements`: create a requirements.txt file
-- `make lock_file`: create a locked-requirements.txt
+- `make -B lock_file`: create a locked-requirements.txt
-- `make flake`: run flake on the project
+- `make -B flake`: run flake on the project
-- `make lint`: run all the pre-commit hooks
+- `make -B lint`: run all the pre-commit hooks
-- `make simple_lint`: run black and isort
+- `make -B simple_lint`: run black and isort
-- `make install_precommit_hooks`: install the precommit hooks to git
+- `make -B install_precommit_hooks`: install the precommit hooks to git
-- `make mypy`: run the static type checker
+- `make -B mypy`: run the static type checker
-- `make check-manifest`: run the manifest checker
+- `make -B check-manifest`: run the manifest checker
-- `make tests`: install the package (check that you are in the right virtual environment first !) and launch tests.
+- `make -B tests`: install the package (check that you are in the right virtual environment first !) and launch tests.
-- `make coverage`: install the package (check that you are in the right virtual environment first !) and launch tests and coverage.
+- `make -B coverage`: install the package (check that you are in the right virtual environment first !) and launch tests and coverage.

 ### Nox